Weakly maximal subgroups of branch groups: Non-rigidity tree

-Finally, if the action of $W$ on $\NR(W)\cap\level{n}$ is not transitive, then for every $u$ of level $n$ there exists $v$ of level $n$ with $u$ not in the $W$\hyphen orbit of $v$ and we are done. \end{proof} As a corollary, we prove Lemma \ref{Lemma:WMaxInfinite}. \begin{corollary} Let $T$ be a non necessarily locally finite tree and $G\leq\Aut(T)$ be a weakly rigid group.
+Finally, if the action of $W$ on $\NR(W)\cap\level{n}$ is not transitive, then for every $v$ of level $n$ there exists $u$ in $\NR(W)\cap\level{n}$, with $v$ not in the $W$-orbit of $u$ and we are done. \end{proof} As a corollary, we prove Lemma~\ref{Lemma:WMaxInfinite}. \begin{corollary} Let $T$ be a non necessarily locally finite tree and let $G\leq\Aut(T)$ be micro-supported.
 Then every weakly maximal subgroup of $G$ is infinite. \end{corollary} \begin{proof} If $\NR(W)$ is not equal to $T$, then $W$ contains a finite index subgroup of some $\Rist_G(v)$ and is hence infinite.
-If $\NR(W)=T$ and $W$ acts level transitively on it, then it is infinite.
-Finally, the last case is $\NR(W)=T$ but $W$ does not act level transitively on it.
-By the last lemma, $W$ contains a subgroup that projects onto some infinite group and we are done. \end{proof} In the first part of Corollary \ref{Cor:NumberGeneralizedParabolic2} we showed that a branch group $G$ with a torsion element has a continuum of generalized parabolic subgroups that are not parabolic.
-If $G$ is countable, then there is still a continuum of such subgroups, even up to conjugation or up to $\Aut(G)$.
-Equivalence of subgroups up to conjugation, or up to $\Aut(G)$ were already considered in \cite{MR3478865}.
-The problem with these two equivalence relations is that each class contains at most countably elements and hence parabolic subgroups split into many distinct classes.
+If $\NR(W)=T$ and $W$ acts level-transitively on it, then it is infinite.
+Finally, the last case is $\NR(W)=T$ but $W$ does not act level-transitively on it.
+By the last lemma, $W$ contains a subgroup that projects onto some infinite group and we are done. \end{proof} In Corollary~\ref{Cor:ContinuumGenPar} we showed that a branch group $G$ with a torsion element has a continuum of generalized parabolic subgroups that are not parabolic.
+If~$G$ is countable, then there is still a continuum of such subgroups, even up to conjugation or up to $\Aut(G)$.
+Equivalence of subgroups up to conjugation, or up to $\Aut(G)$ were already considered in~\cite{MR3478865}.
+The problem with these two equivalence relations is that each class contains at most countably many elements and hence parabolic subgroups split into many distinct classes.
 This motivates the following definition. \begin{definition} Let $G$ be a subgroup of $\Aut(T)$.
-Two weakly maximal subgroups $W_1$ and $W_2$ of $G$ are said to be \defi{\treeequivalent} if there is an automorphism of $T$ sending $\NR(W_1)$ to $\NR(W_2)$. \end{definition} Observe that this notion a priori depends on the chosen action.
+Two weakly maximal subgroups $W_1$ and $W_2$ of $G$ are said to be \defi{tree-equivalent} if there is an automorphism of $T$ sending $\NR(W_1)$ to $\NR(W_2)$. \end{definition} Observe that this notion a priori depends on the chosen action.

 It is possible to consider other equivalence relations on the set of weakly maximal subgroups, for example the fact that $\NR(W_1)$ and $\NR(W_2)$ are conjugated by an element of the profinite completion of $G$, or by an element of the normalizer of $G$ in $\Aut(T)$.
-Among these possibilities, being \treeequivalent{} is the coarser equivalence relation, that is the one with the biggest classes.
+Among these possibilities, being tree-equivalent is the coarser equivalence relation, that is the one with the biggest classes.